 Table 1.1.
-Summary of AEO2014 cases
+Summary of AEO2015 cases

-Case name Description Reference Real GDP grows at an average annual rate of 2.4% from 2012 to 2040.
-Crude oil price rise to about \$141/barrel (2012 dollars) in 2040.
-Low Economic Growth Real GDP grows at an average annual rate of 1.9% from 2012 to 2040.
+Case name Description Reference Real GDP grows at an average annual rate of 2.4% from 2013 to 2040.
+Crude oil price rises to about \$140/barrel (Brent 2013 dollars) in 2040.
+Low Economic Growth Real GDP grows at an average annual rate of 1.8% from 2013 to 2040.
 Other energy market assumptions are the same as in the Reference case.
-High Economic Growth Real GDP grows at an average annual rate of 2.8% from 2012 to 2040.
+High Economic Growth Real GDP grows at an average annual rate of 2.9% from 2013 to 2040.
 Other energy market assumptions are the same as in the Reference case.
-Low Oil Price Low prices result from a combination of low demand for petroleum and other liquids in the non-Organization for Economic Cooperative Development (non-OECD) nations and higher global supply.
+Low Oil Price Low prices result from a combination of low demand for petroleum and other liquids in the non-Organization for Economic Cooperation and Development (non-OECD) nations and higher global supply.
 Lower demand is measured by lower economic growth compared with the Reference case.
 On the supply side, the Organization of the Petroleum Exporting Countries (OPEC) increases its liquids market share to 51%, and the costs of other liquids production technologies are lower than in the Reference case.
-Light, sweet crude oil prices fall to \$70/barrel in 2016 and rise slowly to \$75/barrel in 2040.
+Light, sweet crude oil prices remain around \$52/b (2013 dollars) through 2017, then begin to rise slowly to almost \$66/bbl in 2026, and to \$76/b in 2040.
 High Oil Price High prices result from a combination of higher demand for liquid fuels in non-OECD nations and lower global supply.
 Higher demand is measured by higher economic growth compared with the Reference case.
-OPEC market share averages 37% throughout the projection.
-Non-OPEC petroleum production expands more slowly in the short to middle term compared with relative to the Reference case.
-Crude oil prices rise to \$204/barrel (2012 dollars) in 2040.
-No Sunset Begins with the Reference case and assumes extension of all existing tax credits and policies that contain sunset provisions, except those requiring additional funding (e.g., loan guarantee programs) and those that involve extensive regulatory analysis, such as CAFE improvements and periodic updates of efficiency standards.
-Also includes extension of the \$1.01/gallon ethanol subsidy and \$1.00/gallon biodiesel subsidy to the end of the projection period.
-Extended Policies Begins with the No Sunset case but excludes extension of the ethanol and biofuel subsidies that were included in the No Sunset case.
-Assumes an increase in the capacity limitations on the ITC for CHP and extension of the program.
-The case includes additional rounds of efficiency standards for residential and commercial products, as well as new standards for products not yet covered; adds multiple rounds of national building codes by 2026; and increases LDV and HDV fuel economy standards in the transportation sector.
-High Rail LNG Assumes a higher LNG locomotive penetration rate into motive stock such that 100% of locomotives are LNG capable by 2037.
-Low Rail LNG Assumes a lower LNG locomotive penetration rate into motive stock, at a 1.0 average annua turnover rate for dual-fuel engines that can use up to 80% LNG.
-High VMT Assumes higher licensing rates and travel demand for specific age and gender cohorts.
-Vehicle miles traveled per licensed driver in 2012 is 3% higher than in the Reference case, increasing to 7% higher in 2027, and then declining to 3% above the Reference case in 2040.
-Low VMT Assumes lower licensing rates and travel demand for specific age and gender cohorts.
-Vehicle miles traveled per licensed driver is 5% lower than in the Reference case for the full projection.
-Licensing rates stay constant at 2011 levels or decline from 2011 to 2040, specific to gender, age, and census division categories.
-Accelerated Nuclear Retirements Assumes that all nuclear plants are limited to a 60-year life, uprates are limited to the 0.7 gigawatts (GW) that have been reported to EIA, and no new additions beyond those planned in the Reference case.
-Nonfuel operating costs for existing nuclear plants are assumed to increase by 3%/year after 2013.
-Accelerated Coal Retirements Begins with the AEO2014 High Coal Cost case assumptions and also assumes that nonfuel operating costs for existing coal plants increase by 3%/year after 2013 Accelerated nuclear and Coal Retirements Combines the assumptions in the Accelerated Nuclear Retirements and Accelerated Coal Retirements cases.
-Electricity: Low Nuclear Begins with the Accelerated Nuclear Retirements case and combines with assumptions in the High Oil and Gas Resource and the No Sunset cases.
+OPEC market share averages 32% throughout the projection.
+Non- OPEC petroleum production expands more slowly in the short to middle term compared to the Reference case.
+Crude oil prices rise to \$252/barrel (2013 dollars) in 2040.
+Oil and Gas: High Oil and Gas Estimated ultimate recovery (EUR) per shale gas, tight gas, and tight oil well is 50% higher, Resource well spacing is 50% closer (i.e., the number of wells left to be drilled is 100% higher) than in the Reference case.
+In addition, tight oil resources are added to reflect new plays or the expansion of known tight oil plays, and the EUR for tight and shale wells increases by 1%/year beyond the Reference case annual increase to reflect additional technology improvements.
+This case also includes kerogen development, as well as undiscovered resources in the offshore lower 48 states, Alaska, and shale gas and coalbed resources in Canada that are 50% higher than in the Reference case.